Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 15. Reactivation coupons:

 PS.
-Check our next blog post on how to optimize your promotional strategy.
+Check out our next blog post on how to optimize your promotional strategy.